MegaCon: Exhibit hall

 MegaCon since 2012 has had an exhibit hall sectioned into many different sections listed below:

 Ticket Hall: The ticketing hall is where attendees pickup their badges required for attendance or buy new tickets.
 The lines are separated by ticket type.
 Past the ticketing booths is the show waiting area where attendees await the show's opening hours.
 The MegaCon store is in this area and sells convention themed merchandise as well as convention exclusives.

 Retail: The retail section is home to shops numbering in the hundreds.
 This section is often subdivided into comics and anime sections.
-A small section "Tattoo Alley" is home to several tattoo vendors.
 While a majority of the businesses are small, some larger vendors also appear with more frequent ones including NASA and Dragon's Milk.

 Artist Alley: A section where several hundred artists are given a booth to sell their wares.
 This section is surrounded by a ring of comic book guests ranging from independent publishers to writers for DC and Marvel.

 Community: The community section is home to life-size replica exhibits from many fan organizations including the 501st Legion, Rebel Legion, Daleks of Florida, the 405th, and the Delta Fleet.
 These groups often raise funds for local charities via voluntary donations or paid photo ops.

 Celebrity: Actor guests of MegaCon have booths in this area.
 The booths form a ring that is empty in the center to allow for longer lines for the more popular stars attending the convention.
 A separate area adjacent is used for photo ops of more popular celebrities.

 Food Courts: Multiple areas of the show floor and lobbies contain food courts with food options provided by the convention center.
 Cuisine options often include: Chinese, Papa John's, barbecue, Starbucks, Häagen-Dazs, and Tex-Mex.